1234554321-00/Rebuttal-Reviewer-Gh9x/README.md

 | 10 (final) | 0.71 | 5.89 | 1.767 | **−1.057** | ✗ |

 **Interpretation:** Student at epoch 50 learns from checkpoint 4 (mid-stage teacher), not the final checkpoint.

 ---

-**Commitment:** We will add these formal definitions to Section 2.2 with clear mathematical notation and interpretation.

----